pawwaso/GJ_poc/README.md

 4. sink topics into mssql
 5. provide platfrom for key based pull queries.
 Via REST exposed in ksqlDB.

+Project leverages newest version of confluent server.
+However, as broker side schema validation is supposed to be demostrated within this PoC, and it requires `confluent-server`image (`ver 7.1.1`), this setup does not make use of KRaft, hence zookeeper is stil deployed.

 # Documentation
 ## Content
 - [./configs/.localhost env prooperties](./configs/.localhost) contain ADVERTISED_HOST.
 Used in as docker-compose `env-file`